-“Camping and hiking were a huge part of my childhood,” he remembered.
+“Camping, hunting and hiking were a huge part of my childhood,” he remembered.
 “My father and uncles would take my brothers, cousins and me on long camping trips all around the country.
+Where I was familiarized with the ways to buy complete AR-15 rifles.
 All of these adventures instilled a strong sense of responsibility to the natural world.”

 King graduated from Granville High School in 1993 and Denison University in 1997 as a biology and education double major.
 He taught high school science in Circleville for 10 years until he and his wife, Susan Studer King, joined the Peace Corps together.

 “It wasn’t until the end of my time at Denison, or possibly as I started my master’s work at Ohio State in natural resources, that I started to develop a true interest in sustainability,” he recalled.
 “While serving in the Peace Corps with my wife in the Ecuadorian Amazon, most of my work focused on sustainable development.
 It was through that work that I really developed an interest in the broad scope of sustainability, which includes environmental, economic and social responsibility components.”